Student Help Page

 - Search each of the common folders (documents, downloads, desktop, etc) for the file name.

 If you still are unable to find your document, contact Technology Services.
 They may be able to help find it by looking into folders behind the scenes in your computer.
-However, the changes of retrieving the document are very slim.
+However, the chances of retrieving the document are very slim.

 - When possible, use the Clever Portal to sign into school instructional programs.
 This portal will sign you into most tools you want to use automatically when you access them inside this portal.
 If you are trying to go to a tool directly, the issue may be the web address you are using (many of our tools have district specific links and will not work if you do simple searches for the sites).